The campus community will be informed about the award and nomination process via an article in the Campus Chronicle, a campuswide email, or the Torch.

-- The narrative should provide concrete evidence to support the nominee’s case.
+- The narrative should indicate what makes the nominee unique and should describe how the work is supported by the scholarship of teaching and learning.
+The narrative should also provide concrete evidence to support the nominee’s case.
 The narrative could include evidence from, for example: syllabi, course assignments, course assessments, student correspondence, student evaluations, and literature on teaching and learning.
 The narrative should also address the criteria on the relevant rubric (PDF) and any relevant University-wide student learning objectives.
 Nominees should describe the formative process used to improve his or her teaching.

 - The attachments (no more than six pages, one-sided) should include supporting evidence such as syllabi, course assignments, course assessments, student correspondence, student evaluations, etc. When including syllabi or student evaluations, be selective and only include those parts that are relevant to the application.
 The nominee may submit one video no more than five minutes in length in a format easily viewed by the committee.
 Please note: If more than six pages are submitted, only the first six pages will be read by the committee, and there should be connections between what is written in the narrative and what is included in the attachments.
 The nominee should describe how the evidence in the attachments supports the statements in the narrative.

 The dean of each college chooses, after consultation with the relevant screening committee, a finalist or finalists (in the case of Arts and Sciences).
 One finalist will be submitted from the colleges of Business, Christ College, Engineering, and Nursing and Health Professions.
 The College of Arts and Sciences may submit up to six finalists.